sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-facet-mosaic.md

 5. [Contact SparkFun](https://www.sparkfun.com/rtk_facet_mosaic_registration) with your Device ID and pay a monthly fee of $50 per month (as of this writing).
 It can take up to two business days for registration to complete.
 For now, press **Exit and Reset** and enjoy your RTK Facet mosaic without corrections.

 6. Once your Device ID resitration is complete, put the RTK Facet mosaic back into WiFi config mode by tapping the power button.
 The OLED display will show a menu of choices.
-Tap the power button until **Config"" is highlighted, then give the power button a quick double-tap to select config mode.
+Tap the power button until **Config** is highlighted, then give the power button a quick double-tap to select config mode.

 7. From your phone, connect to the WiFi network *RTK Config*.
 You should be redirected to the WiFi Config page.
 If you are not, open a browser (Chrome is preferred) and type **rtk.local** or **192.168.4.1** into the address bar.